thomasj02/Agentic_AI_Notes/README.md

 ---

+About Me:

+I have been in software engineering for over 20 years, and I think AI is going to have a bigger impact on our industry than the Internet.
+I am currently a Principal Research Engineer at Kbit, digital asset hedge fund.
+I am occasionally on X at https://x.com/ThomasJ02

 [^1]: Non-agentic AI tools are traditional chat-based tools like ChatGPT, Gemini, or Claude.
 Agentic tools edit code, interact with external services, and can work in semi-autonomous long-running write/run/debug loops like a human software engineer.

 [^2]:  Thanks to [https://thezvi.substack.com/](https://thezvi.substack.com/) for introducing me to this phrase